The Princess Diaries (film): Plot

-As Mia's popularity grows, Josh invites her to attend a beach party with him.
-Mia accepts, causing her to neglect Lilly and forget her plans with Michael.
+As Mia's popularity grows, Josh invites her to attend the end-of-school beach party with him.
+Mia accepts, causing her to neglect Lilly and cancel plans she made with Michael.
 The paparazzi ambush Mia at the beach party.
 Josh publicly kisses Mia to get his 15 minutes of fame, while Lana exposes Mia wearing only a towel; both photographs are printed in the newspaper the following day.
 Finding the photos inappropriate for a princess, Clarisse admonishes Mia for her behavior, after which a humiliated Mia promises to renounce her title.
-Joe reminds Clarisse that Mia is still both a teenager and her granddaughter, suggesting that the queen reacted too harshly.
+Joe reminds Clarisse that Mia is still both a teenager and her granddaughter, implying that the queen reacted too harshly.

 After making amends with Lilly, Mia gets back at Josh during PE and finally stands up to Lana for bullying a schoolmate.
 Mia invites both Lilly and Michael to the ball but Michael declines, still heartbroken over Mia's initial dismissal.
 After Clarisse apologizes to Mia for scolding her, she states that Mia must publicly renounce the throne at the ball.
-Terrified by the prospect, Mia plans to run away until she discovers a touching letter from her late father and relents.
-Mia's car malfunctions while driving to the ball, stranding her in a downpour until she is retrieved by Joe.
+Terrified by the prospect, Mia plans to take a trip to Colorado until she discovers a touching birthday letter from her late father and relents.
+Mia's car malfunctions while driving to the ball, stranding her in a downpour until Joe rescues her in his limo, with the help of Mia's neighbor, Mr. Robutusen.

 When they finally arrive, Mia, still wet and untidy from the rain, accepts her role as Princess of Genovia while Clarisse, Helen, and Lilly look on proudly.
 After changing into a gown, Mia accompanies Clarisse into the ballroom where Michael, who has accepted Mia's apology, invites her to dance before proceeding to the courtyard, where they confess their feelings for each other and share their first kiss.
-In the final scene, Mia travels to Genovia in a private plane with her pet cat Fat Louie, and writes in her diary that she plans to relocate to Genovia with her mother.
+In the final scene, Mia travels to Genovia on a private jet with her pet cat Fat Louie, and writes in her diary that she plans to relocate to Genovia with her mother.